yuxiangshan/CSS-Position/README.md

 - static is default
 - relative is relative to static document flow
 - absolute is absolute to the parent document flow (not the static document flow)
+- fixed is relative to the root of the document
+- sticky is combination of relative and fixed